Cellulitis

 Prevalence

-Visits to U.S. ambulatory practices for purulent skin and soft tissue infection (SSTI) range from 5.4 to 11.35 million visits annually (1); 3.3 million new cases in the United States in 2012 costing $15 billion
+Visits to U.S. ambulatory practices for purulent SSTI range from 5.4 to 11.3 million visits annually.

 Etiology and Pathophysiology

-Cellulitis is caused by bacterial penetration through a compromise in the epidermis, the protective barrier of the skin.
+Cellulitis is caused by bacterial penetration through a compromise in the epidermis, the protective barrier of the skin into the deep dermis and subcutaneous tissues.

 • Microbiology

-• β-Hemolytic streptococci (groups A, B, C, G, and F), Staphylococcus aureus, including MRSA, and gram-negative aerobic bacilli are most common.
+• β-Hemolytic streptococci (groups A, B, C, G, and F), staphylococci (Staphylococcus aureus, including MRSA), and gram-negative aerobic bacilli are most common.

-• S. aureus seen in periorbital and orbital cellulitis and IV drug users
+• S. aureus seen in periorbital and orbital cellulitis and people who inject IV drugs

 • Pseudomonas aeruginosa seen in diabetics and other immunocompromised patients